What is a SFIG?

 This SFIG Core Team is led by professionals from three related fields:

-- Learning Accommodations (Susan Martin, NECC)
+- Center for Accessibility Resources & Services (Susan Martin, NECC)

 - Universal Course Design (Lori Cooney, Universal Design Specialist and Project Coordinator of the Institute for Community Inclusion, UMass Boston)